-Below is a list of exhibits planned for Science/Magic, an interactive arts and sciences museum.
+Below is a list of exhibits planned for a new local Science / Tech center.
 Would you like to help?
 We're looking for people who can dedicate time, skills, ideas and/or money to the project.

 The lens bench is an optical rail with a pair of high brightness LEDs at the object end, a movable lens on a carriage, and a movable screen on a separate carriage.
 The visitor positions the lens at various distances from the object, then moves the screen to focus the image.
 The screen has a built-in scale to measure the size of the image.
 This is compared to the distances of object and image from the lens, and the relationship between magnification and the ratio of these distances can be determined.